dave-carter-uk/Azure-Automation/README.md

 On stop: VM’s / Applications are processed in descending AutoPriority order

 **AutoCommand**<br/>
 Local VM command to Start/Stop/Check applications running on that VM.
-The AzVMControl Runbook uses parameter substitution to instruct the local command which action to process.
+The AzVMControl Runbook calls this local command with parameter option: start/stop or check according to the Runbook action

 ## RunBook
 The RunBook is provided as a PowerShell script called AzVMControl.ps1, the RunBook can parameterised and scheduled to control the start and stop of systems according to a defined schedule.